binarymax/max.io/contents/articles/porting-numpy-to-torch/index.md

 ##Sigmoid

 Lets do a more complicated operation.
-The reasons for calculating the sigmoid is well descibed in the cited articles, so we will need to perform the operation in our code.
+The reasons for calculating the sigmoid is well described in the cited articles, so we will need to perform the operation in our code.
 Using 'multi_0' calculated above as our input into the function, this is expressed as follows:

 ###Numpy: